LinusCDE/RedditWallpaperGrab/README.md

 #### On Windows

-- You need to install the latest Release of [Python 3](https://www.python.org/downloads/windows/) which should already ship with pip as I heard.
+- You need to install the latest Release of [Python 3](https://www.python.org/downloads/windows/) which should already ship with pip.
-- Then you should be able to do pretty much the same as for Linux with the [Git Bash for Window](https://git-for-windows.github.io/).
+- Then you should be able to do pretty much the same as for Linux with the [Git Bash for Windows](https://git-for-windows.github.io/).

 I personally do not have a Windows PC.
 You may need to search in the Internet for how to get the dependencies working in Windows.